Have you ever turned up at the beach without a leash or wax?

 They typically come in two forms:

-• The day bag – Suited to daily sessions and motor travel to and from the beach these single board bags are perfect for keeping your board surf shop fresh.
+- The day bag – Suited to daily sessions and motor travel to and from the beach, these single-board bags are perfect for keeping your board surf shop fresh.
+Here’s our favourite from the team over at Dakine.

-• The travel bag – Designed for the rigours of air and boat travel these bags pack in way more protection for your surfboard with rubber around the rail, nose and tail and the option to carry multiple boards.
+- The travel bag – Designed for air and boat travel rigours, these bags offer much more protection for your surfboard with rubber around the rail, nose and tail and the option to carry multiple boards.
+This one from Pro-Lite has served me worldwide, from Indo to Europe, with no damage yet.

 Ding tape

-Clear ding tape is a transparent, adhesive tape that you can use to repair minor dings or cracks on your surfboard.
+Clear ding tape is a transparent, adhesive tape that can repair minor dings or cracks on your surfboard.

 You can apply it directly over the damaged area to provide a temporary fix until you can make more permanent repairs (more on that later down the list).